 The Arizona Educational Information System (AEIS) offers member school districts a computerized information retrieval system with access to thousands of educational topics.

-The Center for Academic Precocity provides academic services to intellectually advanced students in grades K-12.
+The Center for Academic Precocity provides academic services to intellectually advanced students in grades pre-K-12.
+These services include individual assessment, talent identification, and a variety of courses.